xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 Some companies decide to equip theirs business card with this technology in order to identify its employees and show its resumes.

-Banking, governmental agencies and other enterprises have been benefit from this technology if you want to know how this could help your enterprise workflows and make it more efficients, [contact us today.](#JotFormIFrame-82355834626665)
+Banking, governmental agencies and other enterprises have been benefit from this technology if you want to know how this could help your enterprise workflows and make it more efficients, <a href="mailto:hi@xmartlabs.com">contact us today</a>.

 ### Safe and efficient way to give access to yours employees or invitees